Kate Nash: Early life

+Career

 Lily Allen subsequently featured Nash's MySpace page in her "Top 8"; by January 2007, Nash had taken part in writing sessions featuring Paul Epworth, Valgeir Sigurðsson, and Allen collaborator Future Cut.
 She released her debut single, a double-A-side single comprising the industrial track "Caroline's a Victim" and the acoustic track "Birds", the following month on Moshi Moshi Records; she signed to the Polydor offshoot Fiction Records the month after that.
 Nash's second single, June 2007's "Foundations", spent five weeks at No. 2 on the UK singles chart behind Rihanna's "Umbrella" and Timbaland's "The Way I Are", once missing out on No. 1 by 16 copies.
 The success of the single prompted the label to bring forward the release of her debut album by five weeks.

 Upon release in August 2007, Made of Bricks charted at No. 1 on the UK Albums Chart, having sold 56,000 copies in its first week.
 Made of Bricks was eventually certified Platinum in November 2007 by the British Phonographic Industry, and also charted at number 36 on the US Billboard 200 chart in January 2008.
 Among the album's tracks were "Birds", "Foundations", "Mouthwash", "Pumpkin Soup", and "Merry Happy", the last three of which were also released as singles; "Mouthwash" and "Pumpkin Soup" made the UK singles chart.
 Nash also won the Q Award for Breakthrough Artist in October 2007, the Best British Female Solo Artist award at the 2008 Brit Awards and the NME Award for Best Solo Artist in February 2008.

 In July and August 2007, Nash featured on Lethal Bizzle's "Look What You Done" from his album Back to Bizznizz and Kano's "Me & My Microphone" from his album London Town.
-The year after, following relentless touring and a lack of nutrition on tour, Nash developed alcoholism and candidiasis and suffered a breakdown in Germany, prompting her to take a year out and develop obsessive–compulsive disorder.
+The year after, following relentless touring and a lack of nutrition on tour, Nash developed alcoholism and candidiasis and suffered a breakdown in Germany, prompting her to take a year out, during which she developed obsessive–compulsive disorder.
 She cut out wheat and dairy on the advice of a specialist and then meat before moving into a rented flat in Bethnal Green she later bought with her boyfriend Ryan Jarman, who she met in 2007.
 She also spent time working at a refuge for survivors of domestic violence and self-harm.
 Jarman later introduced her to Bernard Butler, who she began recording her second album with August 2009.
 She subsequently began playing bass guitar in The Receeders, a punk band formed with two men who were supporting her solo content.